-USM's Lewiston-Auburn College offers an entry-level Master of Occupational Therapy Program for students who have an undergraduate degree in any field
+USM's College of Science, Technology, & Health offers an entry-level Master of Occupational Therapy Program for students who have an undergraduate degree in any field

-The Master of Occupational Therapy (MOT) program takes an integrative and holistic approach in educating students to become Occupational Therapists.
+The Occupational Therapy program takes an integrative and holistic approach in educating students to become Occupational Therapists.
 Graduates of this program will be prepared to succeed in the health and community care contexts as ethical, socially responsible, life-long learners.

 Completed applications filed by the priority deadline of October 1st will be reviewed for admittance the following fall.
 All completed application packets received by this date will be reviewed and interviews with qualified applicants will be held in mid-November.
 All application materials received after October 1st but before the final February 1st deadline will be reviewed beginning in early February and will be considered for the fall cohort.